Sense-Scape/Chunk_Types/README.md

 ### Linux

-There is currently no support for linux but there is an intention to add it whe required.
+There is currently no support for linux but there is an intention to add it when required.